For optimal learning and wellbeing

-You are what you eat – in a country like Australia where our food culture is prevalent, diverse and social, we tend to think of all of our food as being good and healthy or we fall in to the trap of not paying attention to what we eat.
+You are what you eat – in a country like Australia where our food culture is rich, diverse and social, we tend to think of all our food as being good and healthy or we fall into the trap of not paying attention to what we eat.
 Not paying adequate attention to our nutritional needs may lead to serious short, medium and long-term health implications.
 Whilst we understand nutrition is important, there is a lot of conflicting information and evolving research into the effects of the foods we eat and what the ideal diet for optimal health is.

 Let’s take a look at some of the facts:

-1. Presently, over 25% of Australians aged 4-18 years old are either overweight or obese.
+- Presently, over 25% of Australians aged 4-18 years old are either overweight or obese

-b. serious mental health effects including impacting cognitive ability.
+- serious mental health effects including impacting cognitive ability

-- Sugar-sweetened cordials, soft drinks and sports drink
+- Sugar-sweetened cordials, soft drinks and sports drinks

 It turns out that improving nutrition and changing gut microorganisms actually decreases anxious and depressive symptoms, improves cognitive performance and contributes positively to brain development in early life (Ceppa, Mancini &Tuohy, 2018)